b3llyfish/fate-of-byzantium/README.md

 #### Defines
 * Score required to be a powerful house decreased to 35
 * Max number of powerful houses increased to 8
+* Base cost of hiring theme troops increased to 150 influence

 #### Demand Administrative Governance Interaction
 * Cultures who do not benefit from Admin governments are much less likely to accept